 It usually takes a couple of weeks to get the results.
 Contact your doctor if you haven’t heard anything after this time.

 The scan uses a large camera called a gamma camera.
 Gamma cameras pick up radioactivity.
 To have the scan, you first have a radioactive substance called a radionuclide injected into your bloodstream.
 You only need a very small amount of this radioactive substance – not enough to do you any harm.
 The radionuclide travels through the blood and collects in your bones.
 It tends to collect more in areas where there is a lot of activity in the bone.
 Activity means the bone is breaking down, or repairing itself.
 These areas of activity are picked out by the camera.
 Doctors call them hot spots.
-Below is an example of a bone scan showing dark areas (hot spots) in some places.
+They show up as dark areas (hot spots) on the scan.
+Below is an example of a bone scan.

 You have the scan in either the medical physics department, nuclear medicine department or X-ray department at the hospital.
 You will have to arrive up to 4 hours before your scan to allow for the radionuclide to travel throughout your body and collect in the bones.
 The staff at the hospital or clinic will tell you beforehand exactly when you need to arrive.